rambasnet/CPP-Fundamentals/README.md

 ## Compiling and running C++ programs with VS Code

 - install C/C++ extensions for VS Code
-- open integreted terminal: View -> Terminal and follow the commands above
+- open integreted terminal in VS Code: View -> Terminal and follow the commands above
 - you can also click run button on the top right corner for some programs, but not recommended for many programs that are interactive

+## Content contributors

+1. Ram Basnet, PhD, Professor of Computer Science, Colorado Mesa University
+2. Sherine Antoune, PhD, Professor of Computer Science, Colorado Mesa University

+## Contributing

+Contributions are accepted via pull requests.
+You can also open issues on bugs, typos or any corrections and suggest improvements on the notebooks and other contents.

+## Copyright and License

+Permission is granted to copy, distribute and/or modify this document under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+See LICENSE file for details.